playfultechnology/audio-guestbook/README.md

 --> if you follow these steps EXACTLY, hum and other noise could be minimized

 ![grafik](https://user-images.githubusercontent.com/14326464/182857070-9d98190a-44d2-4ce2-9e2f-b01b3b82eaa5.png)

-Deutsche Bundespost FeTAp 611-2a, Federal Republic of Germany, built ca. 1972.
+**Deutsche Bundespost FeTAp 611-2a**, Federal Republic of Germany, built ca. 1972.
 Handheld switch is encapsulated to protect it from dust, so this switch is in perfect working condition.
 Red button switch added.

 **COMPILING the code:**